ramu81/Exploring-TypeScript/README.md

            Inheritance.ts i.e., This example shows the most basic inheritance feature: classes inherit properties and methods from base classes.
 Here, Dog is a derived class that derives from the Animal base class using the extends keyword.
 Derived classes are often called subclasses, and base classes are often called superclasses.

+            Because Dog extends the functionality from Animal, we were able to create an instance of Dog that could both bark() and move().